darraghdog/rsna/README.md

     a) expect this to run about 10 days on a single node
     b) trains all models from scratch
     c) makes full bagged submission prediction.
+Note: each time you run/rerun one of the above, you should ensure the `/preds` directory is empty.

 #### 2. Retrain single model